 Google is constantly developing its algorithm to enhance the search experience; sometimes it’s a minor tweak while other times it seems to be a major overhaul.
-One update that looks like a small tweak at first is the addition of featured snippets, also called the Answer Box.
-However, for marketers, the addition of the Answer Box to the top of search results has been anything but minor.
-But what is the Answer Box, do you want to appear in it and are you already?
+One update that looks like a small tweak at first is the addition of featured snippets.
+However, for marketers, the addition of featured snippets to the top of search results has been anything but minor.
+But what is a featured snippet, do you want to appear in it and are you already there?

 We’ll answer those questions in this post.

-The Quick Answer Box is a featured snippet that appears at the top of a SERP when Google determines that searchers are looking for an answer to a question.
+A featured snippet is a search snippet that appears at the top of a SERP when Google determines that searchers are looking for an answer to a question.
 This snippet includes the title of the page, its URL, a link and the text it thinks answers the question.
 They’ve been around for a while, but are appearing more and more as Google improves its ability to sense search intent.
 They are common for searches in the form of a question (obviously), as well as event schedules like movie times and concerts and recipes.

-Do You Want Answer Box for Your Site?
+Do You Want a Featured Snippet for Your Site?